-The diagnosis is done through blood tests, hemoglobin electrophoresis, DNA mapping.
+The diagnosis is done through blood tests, haemoglobin electrophoresis, and DNA mapping.
 The treatment for patients with thalassemia varies depending upon the severity of the condition.
-Many patients would often require blood transfusion, iron chelation, folic acid and bone marrow in few cases.
+Many patients would often require a blood transfusion, iron chelation, folic acid and bone marrow in a few cases.

-However, thalassemic patients are recommended to follow these lifestyle changes for a healthy living.
+However, thalassemia patients are recommended to follow these lifestyle changes for healthy living.

 Thalassemic patients should always be mindful of their nutritional needs and they should strictly follow the diet chart recommended by the doctors.
-Adequate intake of vitamin C, vitamin D, folate, copper, zinc and selenium is suggested based on severity of the condition.
+Adequate intake of vitamin C, vitamin D, folate, copper, zinc and selenium are suggested based on the severity of the condition.

 Patients with thalassemia should undergo regular blood tests to know the levels of albumin, vitamin D, fasting glucose, fasting plasma, zinc, selenium, copper, serum folate etc. Any abnormality in the results should be immediately reported to the doctor.

 Avoid Iron In Excess: